stackabletech/actions/publish-image-index-manifest/README.md

 ## Inputs and Outputs

 > [!TIP]
-> For descriptions of the inputs and outputs, see the complete [publish-index-manifest] action.
+> For descriptions of the inputs and outputs, see the complete [publish-image-index-manifest] action.

 ### Inputs